Near-Optimal Variance-Based Uncertainty Relations: 5 . Numerical Examples and Conclusion

-On the one hand, the term $x_{n}^{2}V(B)+y_{n}^{2}V(A)$ forms a so-called {\it weighted uncertainty relation} \cite{XJLF}.
-Using the weighted uncertainty relation, we then have a lower bound.
-On the other hand, notice that we can always assume $x_{n}^{2}=y_{n}^{2}$ in the numerical calculation, since $V(rA)V(B)=r^{2}V(A)V(B)$.
-In that case, (\ref{e:entropy1}) can be changed to
+On the one hand, the term $x_{n}^{2}V(B)+y_{n}^{2}V(A)$ appeared above forms a so-called {\it weighted uncertainty relation}~\cite{Xiao2016W}.
+Notice that we can always assume $x_{n}^{2}=y_{n}^{2}$ in the numerical calculation, since $V(rA)V(B)=r^{2}V(A)V(B)$.
+Thus, Eq.~\ref{e:entropy1} can be bounded as

-Therefore both the incompatibility between observables and mixing status of the state will affect the variance-based uncertainty relations.
-Moreover, any entropic uncertainty relation can be employed to construct a lower bound for $V(A)V(B)$.
+Therefore both the incompatibility between observables and mixness of the quantum state will affect the variance-based uncertainty relations.
+Moreover, any entropic uncertainty relation can be employed to construct a lower bound for product-form variance-based uncertainty relation.

-In conclusion, we have proposed stronger state dependent variance-based uncertainty relations both in the sum and product forms.
-After obtaining tighter upper bounds, we have introduced the concept of uncertainty intervals, which restrict the ability of learning the distribution of measurement outcomes caused by incompatible observables.
-Our newly constructed uncertainty relations provide near-optimal approximations in some typical and nontrivial examples, which can be used in entanglement detection, quantum metrology, quantum speed limits and other related topics in quantum information theory.
-Finally, our method in deriving stronger state dependent variance-based uncertainty relations precisely fills up the gap among the product form of variance-based uncertainty relations and entropic uncertainty relations.
+To summarize, we have introduced several variance-based uncertainty relations both in the sum and product forms.
+Our results contain both the lower bounds and the upper bounds, which leads to the concept of uncertainty intervals.
+Numerical experiments illustrate the advantages of our bounds, and in some cases our bounds are near optimal.
+Quite remarkable, our method in deriving stronger variance-based uncertainty relations also fills the gap between the product-form variance-based uncertainty relations and the entropic uncertainty relations.
+Beside the results present here, our framework can also be used in formulating unitary uncertainty relations.
+For more details, see our follow-up work~\cite{PhysRevA.100.022116}.

-{\bf Acknowledgments}\, \, Y. Xiao is grateful to the International Max Planck Research School (IMPRS).
-The work is supported by National Natural Science Foundation of China (grant Nos.
-11271138, 11531004 and 11675113), China Scholarship Council and Simons Foundation grant No. 198129.